The Mount Batur hike in Kintamani, Bali is one of the most popular and enjoyable sunrise trekking experiences you can have in Indonesia.

 Best Mount Batur Tour Guide

-Weβve used GetYourGuide for lots of tours and activities around the world, and theyβre great!
-Highly recommended.
+Weβve used GetYourGuide for lots of tours and activities around the world, and theyβre great.
+Highly recommended!

-Book Now: Mount Batur Bali Sunrise Tour
+Book Now: Mount Batur Guided Sunrise Hike

 You can see wild monkeys on the Mt Batur trek